 More than 1,200 people have been killed in politically-inspired violence since April 2015, while an unknown number of individuals have been the victims of enforced disappearances.
-Over 400,000 Burundian refugees remain in neighboring countries and almost 200,000 Burundians have been internally displaced.
+An estimated 430,000 Burundian refugees remain in neighboring countries and almost 200,000 Burundians have been internally displaced.
+The majority of displaced Burundians are children under the age of 18.
+Humanitarian appeals remain severely underfunded, leaving hundreds of thousands of Burundians without protection and assistance.